 Irish hospital staff self-isolate over coronavirus

+Ireland's Chief Medical Officer Dr Tony Holohan later urged organisations, schools and health service providers not to act unilaterally and told a news conference he considered it an "early stage" for the type of action nursing homes had taken.
+The male patient who contracted coronavirus via community transmission is in the hospital in Cork, where his diagnosis was made a number of days after admission.

 The Health Service Executive's (HSE) National Director of Acute Operations, Liam Woods, was quoted by Irish national broadcaster RTE as saying more than 60 members of staff at Cork University Hospital (CUH) had been asked to self isolate following the identification of the case.
-A spokeswoman for the HSE was not able to confirm that the request had been made.
+A spokeswoman for the HSE would not confirm Woods' comments.
 Woods told RTE Radio contact tracing at the hospital had been completed.

-CUH imposed visiting restrictions on Thursday, with all outpatient appointments on Friday cancelled.
-Dialysis, chemotherapy, radiation treatments and infusions will proceed as planned, it said.
-Dublin's Trinity College closed a floor in one of its buildings late on Thursday as a precautionary measure after it was informed of a positive case within the university, it said in a statement.
+One of the new cases, a female healthcare worker in the south of Ireland, contracted the virus through close contact with a confirmed case, Ireland's health department said.
+CUH was one of a number of Irish hospitals to impose visitor restrictions.

+The British region of Northern Ireland, which shares an open border with the Irish republic, also confirmed its fourth case of coronavirus on Friday.
+The government said on Friday that there is no reason yet to cancel any proposed mass gatherings including the St. Patrick's Day Festival, which attracts 500,000 people, many of them tourists, to Dublin every year on March 17.
+(Additional reporting by Conor Humphries in Dublin and Ian Graham in Belfast; Editing by Janet Lawrence)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)